Zink321/Email-Spammer/README.md

-# Email-Spammer
+# Email-Spammer (for Mail.ru only!!)

-Just a email spammer
+Just a mail.ru spammer
-Просто спамит на почту

 ##Installation: